NFL Draft 2027: Pro Football Focus reveals Top 10 cornerbacks in college football

 5. Jamari Sharpe, Indiana (36)

-After helping Indiana win a national championship last year, he’ll look for more success on the field individually and team wise.
-Last season, Sharpe had 50 tackles, six for loss, one interception, six pass deflection, one fumble recovery and four forced fumbles.
+After helping Indiana win a national championship last year, he’ll look for more success on the field individually and team-wise.
+Last season, Sharpe had 50 tackles, six for loss, one interception, six pass deflections, one fumble recovery and four forced fumbles.

 6. Zabien Brown, Alabama (41)